Sexual Violence Prevention

 Fighting back against human trafficking and de-stigmatizing victims

-The Speak Out booklets will be given to local leaders, NGO and government workers, missionaries, and school personnel.
-They can be used as a strategic tool to educate anyone working with young people and survivors about the realities of sexual abuse and gender bias.
+Speak Out is for local leaders, NGO and government workers, missionaries, school and medical personnel to use as a strategic tool to raise awareness about the realities of sexual abuse and gender bias.
 Education and awareness lead to prevention and empowerment for all people moving forward.

 Healing for Survivors of Sexual Abuse